czgaotian/learning-languages/interview/qa/behaviorQuestion.md

-# 21 Behavior Question
+# Behavior Question

 ## Tell me a little bit about yourself

 - I'm a senior front-end developer with 5 years of experience, specializing in React.js ecosystem.
+- I also use Python for backend.
 - In my most recent role at \*\*\*, I led a 4-person team to develop an institutional-grade financial SaaS platform.
 - I hold a Master's degree in Software Engineering from \*\*\*\*.
+- Software development is my passion.
 - I'm particularly passionate about building high-performance, scalable applications.
-- Software development is my passion.
+- I usually built some open source project, and put them on github.
+- I'm currently unemployment and looking for a job.
+- If you have any question, feel free to ask for me.

 ## how did you hear about the position (how did you find this job opening)